getindata/flink-http-connector/README.md

 #### Retries and delivery guarantee
 HTTP Sink supports automatic retries when `sink.delivery-guarantee` is set to `at-least-once`.
 Retryable requests will be automatically retried based on the configured status codes.
-- When `sink.delivery-guarantee` is `at-least-once` (default): Failed requests are retried automatically using AIMD (Additive Increase Multiplicative Decrease) rate limiting strategy.
+- When `sink.delivery-guarantee` is `at-least-once` (default): Failed requests are retried automatically.
 - When `sink.delivery-guarantee` is `none`: Failed requests are logged but not retried.

 The sink categorizes HTTP responses into groups: